msjimc/circularMT/Guide/README.md

 Figure 32: The "ND5" feature is now labeled "NAD 5" (text underlined by the black line)
 <hr />

-#### Note:
-The name changes are not permanent; changing the selected value in the ```Select name tag``` drop down list will reset the values to these from the file.
+***Note:*** The name changes are not permanent; changing the selected value in the ```Select name tag``` drop down list will reset the values to those in the file.

 ## Manually moving text written next to a feature

 If the arrow is small its name is written perpendicular to the arrow.
 If a series of tRNAs create a tandem array ```circularMT``` will spread out the names so they do not clash.
 However, this does not always work, consequently there are three ways to manually correct the positioning of the text.
-Figure 33 a shows the map of the Example-14789_bp.bed file (download [here](../Example%20data/Eaxmple-14780_bp.bed)) in which the nad3 and the TRNA names clash (The erroneous origins of replication have been removed as described [here](#removing-a-feature)).
+Figure 33 a shows the map created from the Example-14789_bp.bed file (download [here](../Example%20data/Eaxmple-14780_bp.bed)) in which the nad3 and the TRNA names clash (The erroneous origins of replication have been removed as described [here](#removing-a-feature)).

-#### Note
-This section only refers to text written next to a feature, text in an arrow can not be modified.
+***Note:*** This section only refers to text written next to a feature, text in an arrow can not be modified.

 ### Resizing the image

-While it may seem to be cheating, perhaps the easiest thing to do is make the image large by maximising ```circularMT's``` interface and then reducing the exported image size when inserting it in to a document.
+While it may seem to be cheating, perhaps the easiest thing to do is make the image larger by maximising ```circularMT's``` interface and then reducing the exported image size when inserting it in to a document.
 This is especially true for linear maps.

 ### Changing the ```Cluster size``` value

 A simple way to resolve this issue is to change the ```Cluster size``` value (see blue boxes in Figure 33 a and b).
 This cut off is used to determine if two features clash, the smaller the value the closer two pieces of text most be before they are rearranged.
 In Figure 33 a the value is set at the default value of 20, while in Figure 33 b it has been increased to 38 which causes the ***nad3*** text to move away from the ***trnA(tgc)*** text (blue arrow in Figures 33 a and b).

+***Note:*** This affects the entire image so you must check that changing the value doesn't cause and issue elsewhere.

 ![Figure 33](images/figure33.jpg)

 Figure 33
 <hr />

-### Rotating and changing the X and Y coordinates of a features name
+### Moving and rotating a features name

 When writing text in the circular map, the reference point (x = 0, y = 0) is moved and ultimately ends up at the position of the blue circle in Figure 34 c.
-The image is rotated so the text is written from left to right as normal, so when the image is rotated back to its starting the point the text is at an angle.
+The image is then rotated so the text is written from left to right as normal, but when the image is rotated back to its starting the point the text is at an angle.
 Consequently for circular maps, moving the text backwards and forwards moves it along the blue line in Figure 34 a, moving the text up and down moves it along the line in Figure 34 b, while rotating it, rotates it around the blue circle in Figure 34 c.
 While not as extreme, the same situation occurs with the vertical text in the linear maps.
-Due to the simpler nature of the linear maps, vertical text can only be moved in one axis: the other options are disabled.
+Due to the simpler nature of the linear maps, vertical text can only be moved backwards and forwards: the other options are disabled.

 ![Figure 34](images/figure34.jpg)

 Figure 34
 <hr />

-To move the location of a feature's name press the ```Adjust``` button  (see blue box in Figure 35).
+To move the location of a feature's name press the ```Adjust``` button  (blue box in Figure 35).
 This opens the ```Adjust text location``` dialog box (Figure 35).

 ![Figure 35](images/figure35.jpg)

 Figure 35
 <hr />

-First, select the features type from the upper drop down list (in this file all the features are of type feature) and then enter its name in the text box (see blue box in figure 36).
-Once a single feature has been selected, the number controls will be come active (see red box in Figure 36).
-Adjusting these values will more the text, in Figure 36 the name of the "nad3" feature has been rotated -4 degrees so it no longer clashes with the trnA text (see blue arrow in Figure 36).
+First, select the features type from the upper drop down list (in this file all the features are of type feature) and then enter its name in the text box (blue box in figure 36).
+Once a single feature has been selected, the 'number' controls will become active (red box in Figure 36).
+Adjusting these values will more the text, in Figure 36 the name of the "nad3" feature has been moved up 4 points so it no longer clashes with the trnA text (blue arrow in Figure 35 and 36).

 ![Figure 36](images/figure36.jpg)